hms-dbmi/IRCT/IRCT-RI/README.md

 This release fixes bugs in the IRCT-RI 0.2 release

 ### 0.2
-This is the initial commit of the IRCT-RI it provides a proof of concept of the IRCT.
+This is the prerelease release of the IRCT-RI it provides a proof of concept of the IRCT.